angystallone/ProbShakemaps/README.md

   --max_distance MAX_DISTANCE
                         Max distance from epicenter of POIs in the subset --pois_selection_method {random,azimuth_uniform}
-                        Selection method for the POIs in the subset --fileScenariosWeights FILESCENARIOSWEIGHTS
+                        Selection method for the POIs of the subset --fileScenariosWeights FILESCENARIOSWEIGHTS
                         File with scenarios weights
 </pre>